minhtran-q/deep-dive-into-java/README.md

 </details>

 ### Race condition
-The situation where two or more threads complete the same resource, where the sequence in which resource is accessed is significant, is called **`race condition`**
+`Race conditions` occur only if multiple threads are accessing the same resource, and one or more of the threads write to the resource.
+If multiple threads read the same resource `race conditions` do not occur.

 Two types of `race condition`:
 + <details>